Dealer Licensing in New York

 You'll need to lay the groundwork for registering as a dealer by obtaining the following:

-- A business certificate from your county clerk
+- A Official Business Certificate of Registration from your county clerk

 - If you'll have employees, a federal employee ID number and proof of worker's compensation and disability insurance coverage